AkaneTendo25/musubi-tuner/docs/ltx_2.md

 The benchmark matrices below are 100-step single-GPU capacity/speed runs on cached video benchmark subsets with dataset `batch_size = 1` and no gradient accumulation.
 Unless stated otherwise, the tables use bf16 weights/training, FlashAttention, gradient checkpointing, and `blocks_to_swap=0`; runs were checked for finite loss, and resulting checkpoints were separately checked with non-noise previews where sampling was run.

+Each row reports **peak VRAM** as the peak resident process GPU memory during the run — the allocator high-water mark, i.e. what must actually fit on the card — and **speed** as the median wall-clock seconds per optimizer step.

 > [!NOTE]
 > Each benchmark row in this and later benchmark tables was measured on one NVIDIA H100 80GB HBM3 GPU unless explicitly labeled otherwise.